fbpx

 • Green eco-friendly solution

 We also do attic insulation removals.
-Whether your insulation has rodent damage, water damage or it smells funny and you want it gone, we can help.
+Whether your insulation has rodent damage, water damage, or it smells funny, and you want it gone, we can help.
 Some older homes have asbestos and vermiculite insulation.
-While these are great insulators, they are hazardous for your health.
+While these are great insulators, they are hazardous to your health.
 Depending on the amount of vermiculite or asbestos, you might need to have these professionally removed.
-We can take a small sample while we are out providing you a free estimate for removal.
-There is a small fee for the test, however we will take the sample to get tested and provide you a report to see what percentage of asbestos or vermiculite is present.
-For more information on asbestos and vermiculite go to epa.gov.
-Any free energy audit should help you find out if you have any of these two dangerous substances.
+We can take a small sample while we are out, providing you with a free estimate for removal.
+There is a small fee for the test.
+However, we will take the sample to get tested and provide you with a report to see what percentage of asbestos or vermiculite is present.
+For more information on asbestos and vermiculite, go to epa.gov.
+Any free insulation audit should help you find out if you have any of these two dangerous substances.
 Many homeowners try to remove attic insulation themselves.
 The problem with doing this is the exposure to vermiculite and asbestos.
 Make sure to wear gloves, proper footwear, and a two-strap mask when doing so.
-Call us, we can help you take care of the problem and help you avoid hazardous substances.
+Call us; we can help you take care of the problem and help you avoid hazardous substances.

 Northwest Insulation Attic Insulation